009-Personal-Alexa-like-Speech-Service/009---Personal-Alexa-like-Speech-Service/README.md

 **Target** :memo:

 Our goal is to develop a voice control system that responds to the command "Hello Hal".
 After a user starts the speech asistant he should start listening and process the spoked words.
-Furthermore Hal should be able to give a spoken answer.
+Furthermore our speech assistant Hal should be able to give a spoken answer.
 It should contain the follwing features which are mentioned below and give action to that.
 Moreover we want to create a complete Github repository with our code and a detailed description about our project.
 The project started April 2021 und will be finished in August 2021.
 It was carried out as a part of our masters degress "Business Analytics".

 **Features**

-We want to implement the features listed below:
+We want to implement the features in our speech assistant listed below:

    * Recognize simple question e. g.
 "How are you", "What is your name?" or „Hello Hal, tell me a joke“
    * Give information about the weather „Hello Hal, hows the weather today?“